-We normally employ about 10-15 graduate students as either Teaching Associates (TAs) or Graduate Assistants (GAs).
+We normally employ about 10-15 graduate students as either Teaching Associates (TAs) or Graduate Assistants/Instructional Support Assistants (GAs or Instructional Support Assistant).

-To be eligible for a graduate assistantship or teaching associateship, a student must have classified graduate standing (or be close to it) and be actively pursuing the Master’s degree in Kinesiology, Exercise Physiology, or Nutritional Sciences.
+To be eligible for a graduate/ Instructional Support assistantship or teaching associateship, a student must have classified graduate standing (or be close to it) and be actively pursuing the Master’s degree in Kinesiology, Exercise Physiology, Nutritional Sciences, or Exercise Physiology & Nutrition.
 Student with “classified standing” have very high priority in the award of assistantships/associateships, so you should be taking the necessary steps to getting it.
-A conditionally classified student can hold a TA or GA for only one semester.
+A conditionally classified student can hold a GTA or GA/ISA for only one semester.

 These are one-semester appointments and are renewable to maximum of four semesters.
 The stipend depends on assignment and experience.